PBorocz/raindrop-io-py/README.md

     print(f"Done, {collection.id=}.")
 ```

-After this has executed, go to your Raindrop.io environment (site or app) and you should see this collection defined.
+(after this has executed, go to your Raindrop.io environment (site or app) and you should see this collection available)

 ### Display All Bookmarks from the *Unsorted* Raindrop Collection